 Suspense happens when these dramatic questions trap the reader’s attention and makes them want to know what happens next.

 Why is suspense useful in writing?

-Think about the last book you read that really hooked you, that made you want to keep reading all the way to the end.
+Think about the last novel you read that really hooked you, that made you want to keep reading all the way to the end.
 What was so special about that book?
 Regardless of whether it was romance, fantasy, thriller, or literary fiction, you probably wanted to keep reading it because you needed to find out what happened next—in other words, you needed to find out the answer to the dramatic questions.
-The book kept you engaged using suspense.
+The plot kept you engaged using suspense.

-Now think about the last book you cast aside as a DNF (Did Not Finish).
+Now think about the last novel you cast aside as a DNF (Did Not Finish).
 Even if it was in your favorite genre, you probably stopped reading because you didn’t care what happened to the characters in the story—in other words, the story lacked suspense.

 By creating suspense in your writing, you’ll ensure that readers will want to keep coming back and to ultimately finish your story.

 How does the structure of the story create suspense?

 In literary terms, suspense and story structure are interrelated.
 A strong plot will begin by raising a question or series of questions, introducing central characters that the reader will want to stand beside throughout the entire story, and establishing the central conflict that those characters will be fighting against from start to finish.
 When these steps are done successfully, your stories will hold the readers’ attention and keep them focused on—or, suspended by—the story’s major questions.